vinkolar/covid19/README.md

 ## Highlights
 ### Mar 20
 * No drastic death rate increases in any of the top countries which have been reporting cases for some time
+* Phillipines, Japan, Sweden are doing good job in "flattening" the exponential curve
 * The rate of cases reported from Taiwan, Singapore and Thailand seems to have increased dramatically.
 This may be because testing has accelerated, which is good.

 ### Mar 19